lucaong/cubdb/README.md

 # CubDB

 `CubDB` is an embedded key-value database written in the Elixir language.
-It runs locally, and is backed by a single file.
+It runs locally, is schema-less, and is backed by a single file.

 Both keys and values can be any arbitrary Elixir (or Erlang) term.